janhove/janhove.github.io/_posts/2015-02-26-explaining-key-concepts-using-permutation-tests.md

 ### A small-scale randomised experiment

 Let's say we want to investigate whether the kind of music you happen to listen to affects how intellectually fulfilling you perceive your life to be.
-We create an experiment with two conditions: in one condition, people are asked to listen to John Coltrane's [_A Love Supreme_](https://www.youtube.com/watch?v=5Pi5ZJZ07ME);
+We design an experiment with two conditions: in one condition, people are asked to listen to John Coltrane's [_A Love Supreme_](https://www.youtube.com/watch?v=5Pi5ZJZ07ME);
 in the other condition, they are asked to endure mind-numbing muzak, viz.
 Kenny G dubbing himself over Louis Armstrong's [_What a Wonderful World_](https://www.youtube.com/watch?v=4NPc7Y829dE).